PDF, EPUB, and DOCX: Which Format for What

 - Direct sales on your website (Gumroad, Payhip, Shopify).

 - Print-on-demand via KDP paperback or IngramSpark.
+See KDP Paperback Export below for trim sizes and gutter margins.

 - Course materials and supplementary content.